Human Rights Day 2013

 Logos and promotional materials

-Give Human Rights Day a profile in your neighborhood using the specially created designs for the logo, posters and t shirts.
+To help individuals and groups give Human Rights Day a profile in local neighborhoods, specially created designs including logos, posters and t shirts were made available for download.
 Download materials >

 Statements and speeches

-Statements from UN Secretary-General Ban Ki-moon and the High Commissioner for Human Rights, Navi Pillay will be available shortly before the Geneva and New York events.
+Read the statements from UN Secretary-General Ban Ki-moon and the High Commissioner for Human Rights, Navi Pillay at the Geneva and New York events.

 Learn more >

-“The Road Ahead”, a specially produced public service announcement is available for use now along with several other videos highlighting key human rights themes.
-The video statement from the High Commissioner is also made available prior to Human Rights Day.
+“The Road Ahead”, a specially produced public service announcement was made available for use along with several other videos highlighting key human rights themes, and a video statement from the High Commissioner.
 Go to videos >

 Learn more >